User-Friendly Form Design: Best Practices & Examples | AGENTE

 - Inline validation: This is an ambiguous option which may cause a bad user experience when used after each typed character: people may have a perception of doing something wrong, sometimes even when the field is empty.

-The principles of good form design UI and UX are changing, towards simplicity, unambiguity and transparency.
-In the competitive world, each component of the form matters in retaining users, completing their action, and becoming a loyal customer of a company.
+The principles of good form design UI and UX are changing, towards simplicity, unambiguity, and transparency.
+In the competitive world, each component of the form matters in retaining users, completing their actions, and becoming loyal customers of a company.
 Do you know what is specific to your company?
 Entrust the design to professionals from Agente and generate more leads from effective forms.